 The challenge of prospecting and lead qualification

 Sales isn’t an easy job.
-It’s full of challenges and, according to the sales trends analysis section in our study, the biggest of those challenges is prospecting and lead qualification.
+It’s full of challenges and, according to the sales trends analysis section in our study from last year, the biggest of those challenges is prospecting and lead qualification.
 In fact, 34% of the people we interviewed said it was the biggest challenge.
 Even with the easy access to information that we have today, finding leads and checking that they’re the right fit for your product or service is hard work.

 As the decade has progressed, it’s fair to say that lead generation has become more challenging.
 People’s priorities have changed and budgets have been slashed.
 Buyer personas and ICPs from the start of the decade are now hopelessly outdated.
 As a result, we’re seeing a need for improved targeting.